Help

 How do I become a digital nomad?

 Good question!
-You'll need a remote job, I'm a freelance contractor, which is a pretty flexible way to do it, though I've also met plenty of people working full-time or running their own businesses.
+You'll need a remote job, I'm a freelance Software Engineer, which is a pretty flexible way to do it, though I've also met plenty of people working full-time or running their own businesses.
 There's no one way to be a nomad, you'll need money to pay your bills and a backpack, and everyone does it differently.
 You don't even need the backpack, I've seen some really ludicrous suitcases too.

 How do I get a remote job?